 What follows is the list of programs our readers suggested for cleaning a new PC of the crapware, vendors insist on forcing down our throats.
 And with no need to pay Microsoft $99 for the privilege:

 Suggestions other than using software included building your own PC from scratch, installing Linux instead of Windows, uninstalling unwanted programs manually, and using the publicly available ISOs which give you a fresh install of Windows without any of the various add-ons.

 Comment of the week goes to LigJuryJr, who gets nothing but my admiration and respect (which is surely more than anyone needs) for:

 Although Windows 7 came installed on my Asus laptop, I re-installed it from one of the publicly available ISOs Microsoft made available.
 (I’ve heard this doesn’t work for all brands, such as HP.)

-This was the first comment to mention the publicly available ISOs, and it started a discussion during which they were linked to.
+This was the first comment to mention the publicly available ISOs, and it started a discussion during which they were.
 This method is the best bet for people serious about starting out with clean machines free of extraneous programs.
 However, I would urge caution to those who aren’t fully computer-literate.
 They may find some of the crapware they’re deleting useful and may run into difficulties heading down this route.